aminozomty/PerWorldPlayersList/README.md

 # Notes

 This plugin was created by aminozomty.
-Thanks to Kygekraqmak for helping me.
+Thanks to KygekDev for helping me.

 If you find any bug you can report it <a href="https://github.com/aminozomty/PerWorldPlayersList/issues">here</a>.

 # Testers

 - aminozomty
-- Kygekraqmak
+- KygekDev
 - Studiokikotv
 - Dmytro Dima